squid-cache/squid-cache.github.io/Features/NoCentralStoreIndex.rst

  * '''Version''': What Squid version(s) will get this feature?

+ * '''Developer''':
- * '''Developer''': Who is responsible for this feature?
+## Who is responsible for this feature?
 Use wiki names for developers who have a home page on this wiki.

+ * '''More''':
- * '''More''': Where can folks find more information?
+## Where can folks find more information?
 Include references to other pages discussing or documenting this feature.
 Leave blank if unknown.

-## Details
+== Details ==
-##
-## Any other details you can document?
-This section is optional.
-## If you have multiple sections and ToC, please place them here,
-## leaving the above summary information in the page "header".

 Squid is currently operating around a single in-memory index of all cached objects, which is quite good for performance but very resource demanding in bigger installations and also making it harder to add SMP support.